Benjamin Beilman, violin

 Video

-* There is a service fee per order (not per ticket) for purchasing tickets online: $20 per order for subscription orders and $15 per order for all other ticket purchases.
+* There is a $15 per order service charge on ticket purchases made by phone or online that are not part of a subscription package, and a $20 service charge on all subscription orders.
+There is no fee for tickets purchased in person at the Zellerbach Hall Ticket Office unless they are part of a subscription.
 This fee helps to underwrite the cost of providing services online and by phone, as well as programs needed for digital order delivery.
 To avoid this fee, tickets can be purchased in person at our Ticket Office during our regular office hours.